foundry-rs/book/src/tutorials/creating-an-NFT-with-solmate-and-forge.md

 ![Gas report OZ NFT](../images/nft-tutorial/gas-report-oz-nft.png)

 That's it, I hope this will give you a good practical basis of how to get started with foundry.
-In my opinion there is no better way to deeply understand solidity than writing your tests in solidity.
+We think there is no better way to deeply understand solidity than writing your tests in solidity.
 You will also experience less context switching between javascript and solidity.
 Happy coding!